 The Company reviews and monitors the adequacy and effectiveness of risk management and internal control systems on an ongoing basis so as to ensure that Group's risk management and internal control systems has been conducted effectively.
-Since the Company does not have an internal audit function, the Company engaged an external consultant to complete testing of the design and effectiveness of its internal control systems for the year ended December 31, 2020.
-The audit plans are discussed and agreed to for each year with the audit committee of the Company.
+Since the Company does not have an internal audit function, the Company engaged an external consultant to complete testing of the design and effectiveness of its internal control systems for the year ended December 31, 2021.
+The audit plans are discussed and agreed to for each year with the Audit Committee of the Company.

-Each year the audit committee and the Board reviews the overall effectiveness of the Company's risk management and internal control systems.
-The Board has reviewed the effectiveness of the Company's system of risk management and internal control for the year ended December 31, 2020.
-In conducting such review, the Board has: (i) reviewed the Company's internal control activities during the year and discussed such activities and the results thereof with the Chief Executive Officer and Chief Financial Officer ; (ii) reviewed and discussed the scope and results of the annual audit with the Company's internal auditors; and (iii) reviewed with management the results of the Company's internal management representation process that was performed in connection with the preparation of the annual financial statements.
-Based on its review, the Board is not aware of any material defects in the effectiveness of risk management and internal control systems are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.
+Each year the Audit Committee and the Board reviews the overall effectiveness of the Company's risk management and internal control systems.
+The Board has reviewed the effectiveness of the Company's system of risk management and internal control for the year ended December 31, 2021.
+In conducting such review, the Board has: (i) reviewed the Company's internal control activities during the year and discussed such activities and the results thereof with the Chief Executive Officer and Chief Financial Officer; (ii) reviewed and discussed the scope and results of the annual audit with the Company's independent external auditors; and (iii) reviewed with management the results of the Company's internal management representation process that was performed in connection with the preparation of the annual financial statements.
+Based on its review, the Board was not aware of any material defects in the effectiveness of risk management and internal control systems.

+The risk management and internal control systems are designed to manage rather than eliminate the risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.